mangila/ensure4j/README.md

 Ensure4j is an implementation of the Preconditions pattern in Java.

-I have also added support for functional programming pipelines and Java Streams.
+There is also support for functional programming pipelines and Java Streams.

 ## Get started